 Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

 Although there are numerous operators licensed to provide services, there remains insufficient competition.
 The provision of both broadband and mobile services is dominated by a few key players, including Movistar, Telecom Argentina and Claro.
-The broadband sector is dominated by Movistar and Telecom Argentina.
+The broadband sector is dominated by Movistar and Telecom Argentina, a subsidiary of Cablevisión.

-Argentina has one of the most dynamic mobile markets in Latin America and is the third largest in the region after Brazil and Mexico.
-Mobile penetration has fallen in recent years in line with a reduction in the number of subscribers following a long period of steady annual growth.
+Argentina has one of the most dynamic mobile markets in Latin America, being the third largest in the region after Brazil and Mexico.
+Mobile penetration has fallen in recent years in line with a reduction in the number of subscribers following a long period of steady growth.
 This is partly due to pricing competition among operators which has reduced the incentive for multiple-SIM card ownership.
-The regulator has encouraged the market entry of additional MVNOs to increase competition.
-Market changes are anticipated in 2020 if Telefónica Group completes its plan to sell its business unit in Argentina, as part of a wider effort to exit Latin America though retaining its interests in Brazil.
+The regulator has encouraged the market entry of additional MVNOs to increase competition, though collectively the MVNOs only have a very small share of the market.
+Market changes are anticipated into 2021 as Telefónica Group moves its Latin American businesses (with the exception of Brazil) into a single unit.

 Operators have trialled 5G though given the continued capacity of LTE infrastructure it is unlikely that commercial 5G services will be available before 2021.